krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 policyAdditionalValues:
   optimizationServiceEndpointRef:
     name: finops-moving-window-microservice-endpoint
-    namespace: opa-system
+    namespace: azure-pricing-system
 ```
-are used by the [finops-moving-window-policy](https://github.com/krateoplatformops/finops-moving-window-policy) in OPA and point to the endpoint of the [finops-moving-window-optimization-microservice].
+are used by the [finops-moving-window-policy](https://github.com/krateoplatformops/finops-moving-window-policy) in OPA and point to the endpoint of the [finops-moving-window-optimization-microservice](https://github.com/krateoplatformops/finops-moving-window-microservice).
 The policy parses all the data from the cluster and serves the complete request to the microservice, which then queries the [finops-database-handler](https://github.com/krateoplatformops/finops-database-handler) for the timeseries data and provides the optimization to the policy.
 The policy mutates the composition through the [finops-webhook-template](https://github.com/krateoplatformops/finops-webhook-template) to add the optimization to the field `spec.optimization`, which is then displayed in the frontend.

 ## Krateo Composable FinOps
-To start the exporter/scraper for all costs and CPU usage of VMs, see the following [sample](/samples/exporterscrapersample.yaml) sample.
-To handle the access tokens for Azure, we suggest the externl-secrets operator.
+To start the exporter/scraper for all costs, see the following [sample](/samples/exporterscrapersample.yaml).
+To handle the access tokens for Azure, we suggest the [external-secrets](https://github.com/external-secrets/external-secrets) operator.
 The configuration is included in the sample.
 It handles retrieving bearer tokens from Azure automatically, every hour.
 See the installation instructions here: [Getting started](https://external-secrets.io/latest/introduction/getting-started/).
 Or use the following commands:
 ```
 helm repo add external-secrets https://charts.external-secrets.io helm repo update